Myrciaria caerulescens (Roxa - Blue Guaquiea) - 1 potted seedling / 1 kleiner, getopfter Sämling

 Delivery EU only

-This gives the roots time to slowly acclimate to the soil's components, allowing the plant to grow quickly and without problems.
+This gives the roots time to slowly adapt to the soil components, allowing the plant to continue growing quickly and without problems.

 Introduction